Neon blue skull and crossbones outline glowing against a dark background.

 How dotSec structures a red team engagement

 • Assumed breach and EDR boundary testing: progressive payload capability testing to calibrate SOC detection thresholds under controlled conditions.
+Each iteration maps where endpoint detection starts and stops, so your blue team knows exactly which behaviours trigger alerts.

 • Active Directory Certificate Services (ADCS) misconfiguration assessment: certificate template and identity trust assessment for exploitable weaknesses, aligned to SpecterOps Certified Pre-Owned research.

 • Application whitelisting assessment: trusted path abuse, script interpreter gaps, and DLL loading weaknesses.
+Tests whether your application control policies hold up against techniques that use legitimate system binaries and trusted execution paths.

 • Internal social engineering from legitimate account positions: simulates insider threat and post-compromise lateral movement, complementing dotSec’s social engineering and phishing exercises.

 • Data exfiltration testing: across multiple channels including email, cloud storage, DNS, and HTTP.
+Tests whether your DLP controls and egress filtering detect data leaving the environment through both common and less obvious exfiltration paths.

 Purple teaming and collaborative exercises